-Let’s hope the European Parliament (and Council) is ready for some serious amendments next year!
+Let’s hope the European Parliament and Council are ready for some serious amendments next year!
 I’d suggest, before the final semicolon of #DMA Art.
 6(1)(f), inserting “or industry-standard features of its core platform service”.
+“Industry-standard” leaves space for gatekeeper service innovation.
+UPDATE 1 May 2021: End users should also have these rights, and specifying that here saves problems with the definition of business user in Art.
+2(17).
 The full text of Art.
 6(1)(f) would then be:

-• (f) allow business users and providers of ancillary services access to and interoperability with the same operating system, hardware or software features that are available or used in the provision by the gatekeeper of any ancillary services or industry-standard features of its core platform service;
+• (f) allow business users, end users, and providers of ancillary services access to and interoperability with the same operating system, hardware or software features that are available or used in the provision by the gatekeeper of any ancillary services or industry-standard features of its core platform services;